paulstothard/dotfiles/README.md

 ## bashrc

-In .bashrc add something like the following:
+In .bashrc or .bash\_profile add something like the following:

 ```bash
 DOTFILES=~/"stothardgit/dotfiles/"